cfeng-dev/DRL_BESS/README.md

-# Uncertainty-Aware Reinforcement Learning for Battery Energy Storage Control
+# Reinforcement Learning for Controlling a BESS under Uncertainty

 ## Overview